romi/romi-robots-docs/docs/plant_imager/build_v3/cnc_communication.md

 If you get an error about permission access:

-1. Check in what group you are with:
+1. Check in what `groups` you are with:
     ```shell
     groups ${USER}
     ```